JordiMa/TaskbarDimmer/README.md

 ## Compatibility

-Currently, TaskbarDimmer is functional only on Windows.
-Versions for Linux and macOS are planned and will be released in the future.
+Currently, TaskbarDimmer is functional on both Windows and Linux.
+Versions for macOS are planned and will be released in the future.

 ## Contribution